aspose-3d/Aspose-3D-Reference-Tutorials/3d/english/java/linear-extrusion/applying-twist/_index.md

 ---
-title: Applying Twist in Linear Extrusion with Aspose.3D for Java
+title: "Create 3D Scene with Twist in Linear Extrusion – Aspose.3D for Java"
-linktitle: Applying Twist in Linear Extrusion with Aspose.3D for Java
+linktitle: "Create 3D Scene with Twist in Linear Extrusion – Aspose.3D for Java"
-second_title: Aspose.3D Java API
+second_title: "Aspose.3D Java API"
-description: Learn how to add a twist to your 3D models using Aspose.3D for Java.
-Follow our step-by-step guide for enhanced linear extrusion effects.
+description: "Learn how to create 3D scene and apply a linear extrusion twist using Aspose.3D for Java.
+Export OBJ files with easy step‑by‑step guidance."
+date: 2026-02-20
 weight: 14
 url: /java/linear-extrusion/applying-twist/
 ---